PabloChristian/dotnet-real-time-chat/README.md

 3. Type "docker-compose up -d" to start the application containers.
 4. Now you can execute the application:
 	1. To run the Web Application, navigate to http://localhost:8080
-	2. To run the Web Api, navigate to http://localhost:8082/swagger
+	2. To view the Web Api Swagger documentation, navigate to http://localhost:8082/swagger

+**Important:** if for any reason you receive error sending message to RabbitMQ, it is because the port couldnt be opened or is in use.
+To solve the problem go on docker-compose on 'rabbitmq-service', change port number and run the commands again.

 to stop the execution of the containers, type "docker-compose down"